Glen Ridge, New Jersey: History

 In 1666, 64 Connecticut families led by Robert Treat bought land from the Lenni Lenape Native Americans and named it New Ark to reflect a covenant to worship freely without persecution.
-The territory included the future towns of Bloomfield, Montclair, Belleville and Nutley.
+The territory included the future municipalities of Bloomfield, Montclair, Belleville and Nutley.
 When Bloomfield was established in 1812, Glen Ridge was a section "on the hill" composed mostly of farms and woodlands with the exception of a thriving industrial area along Toney's Brook in the glen.
 For most of the nineteenth century, three water-powered mills produced lumber, calico, pasteboard boxes and brass fittings.
 A copper mine and a sandstone quarry were located on the north side of the brook.

 In 1856, the Newark and Bloomfield Railroad arrived.
 The train stopped at Moffett's Mill in Glen Ridge on a daily basis.
 In 1860, N&B Railroad constructed a platform at Prospect Street known as Ridgewood Station, and its trains made regular stops there.
 In 1872, the New York and Greenwood Lake Railway began operating with one track and a station at Ridgewood Avenue.
 A new Ridgewood Station was built in 1887.

 In 1891, Mountainside Hospital, a local hospital with more than 300 beds now known as HackensackUMC Mountainside, was founded.
 The Glen Ridge Country Club was founded in 1894, making it one of the state's oldest clubs.

-Residents "on the hill" became unhappy with their representation on the Bloomfield Council.
-In spite of repeated requests to Bloomfield officials, roads remained unpaved, water and sewer systems were nonexistent, and schools were miles away.
-Area residents marked out the boundaries of a 1.45 sqmi area to secede from the adjoining town.
-At the election held on February 12, 1895, the decision to secede passed by only 23 votes.
+Residents "on the hill" became unhappy with their representation on the Bloomfield township council.
+In spite of repeated requests to Bloomfield officials, roads remained unpaved, water and sewer systems were nonexistent and schools were miles away.
+Area residents marked out the boundaries of a 1.45 sqmi area to secede from Bloomfield.
+At the election held on February 12, 1895, the decision to secede passed by 23 votes.
 Robert Rudd was elected the first mayor of Glen Ridge.

 On February 13, 1895, Glen Ridge was incorporated as a borough by an act of the New Jersey Legislature from portions of Bloomfield Township, based on the results of a referendum held the previous day.